chrishenri/rw3d_manual/docs/source/processes.rst

 **Partially saturated cells.**

-Vertical transport only if the particle is located above the water table (given by the head elevation).
+Even using flow parameters from flow models solving the Darcy equation, cell can be partially saturated, e.g., in case of low water table in an unconfined aquifer.
+The saturation of each cell of the domain can be defined by the cell-by-cell head elevation.
+For the moment, in case particles located in a partially saturated cell and located above the head elevation, we consider vertical transport only by setting the horizontal fluxes to zero.

 **Change in cell thickness.**

-In case of horizontal motion to a cell with a different thickness after a time step :math:`\Delta t`, the new particle location in z (:math:`z_{p}(\Delta t)`) is corrected as follow:
+In case of horizontal motion to a cell with a different thickness after a time step :math:`\Delta t`, the relative local z-coordinate of the particle previous of the jump is preserved.
+The new particle location in z (:math:`z_{p}`) is then corrected as follow:

 .. math::
     :label: zcorr